RUSSIAN AND EAST EUROPEAN CULTURES AT HUNTER COLLEGE

 Back to Top

-Aleksandra Kamińska.
-"Queer Publishing as Protest: DIY Culture in Today's Poland."
-Moderated by Monika Zaleska.
-Thursday, October 5.
-Elizabeth Hemmerdinger Center, room 706 Hunter East Building.
+Krystyna Wieszczek.
+"Orwell on Both Sides of the Iron Curtain: The Story of Poland."
+Book talk.
+Thursday, October 9, 7 pm.
+Elizabeth Hemmerdinger Center, Hunter East Building (7th Floor).
 Free and open to the public.
 RSVP required.
 Co-hosted by Tamizdat Project.

 Directions: At the reception desk of the Hunter West Building, please present your ID to get a pass.
 From there, take the escalator to the 3rd floor, turn right and walk across the sky bridge to the Hunter East Building, then take the elevator to the 7th floor.
 Hemmerdinger Center is at the end of the hallway past the turnstiles.